 By Thomas M. Dykstra

-This article will appear in the September 2019 issue of Acres U.S.A.
+This article also appears in the September 2019 issue of Acres U.S.A.

 For many decades now, the magic number of 12, in regards to leaf Brix, has been tossed around as the number to achieve if desiring to prevent insect pests from attacking your crop plants.
 Although not entirely accurate, this is a good point from which to begin a discussion.